 Share this with a buddy!

-Vegan spanakopita | Crispy and flaky phyllo pastry stuffed with a delicious spinach and vegan feta filling, made with tofu.
-Then brushed with vegan butter and baked until perfectly golden and crunchy.
-This vegan spanakopita tastes exactly like the real thing, only better.
+Vegan Spanakopita | Crispy, flaky phyllo pastry stuffed with a delicious savory spinach and tofu filling, baked until perfectly golden brown and crunchy.
+This vegan spanakopita tastes just like the real thing and requires minimal effort.

 Vegan Spanakopita on a plate.

-How to veganize spanakopita
+How to make spanakopita vegan

 Vegan spanakopita on a plate.